johansenja/qdocs-vim/README.md

 Plug 'johansenja/qdocs-vim'
 ```

+Then when you open a buffer that is recognised as Ruby, it will automatically start a qdocs server, ready for use (see below)

 ## Usage

 When you open up a recognised ruby file type, the qdocs server will start and you can query it like this: